arfc/saltproc/CONTRIBUTING.md

   - run flake8 and provide a filename to just run checks on that file

 ##### Pull Requests
+Please use the provided pull request template.
+In particular:

   - **Make sure the test suite passes** on your computer.
 To do so, run `py.test saltproc` in the repository directory.